-In addition, Minco Mining assigned to Minco Silver its right under the Preliminary Changkeng JV Agreement to acquire up to a 51% interest in the silver mineralization underlying the Changkeng Permit.
-However, the Changkeng JV has not yet been established and the Changkeng Permit has not yet been transferred to Minco Mining or the Changkeng JV.
-There is no guarantee that Minco Mining and its other proposed joint venture partners will be able to establish and fund the Changkeng JV.
-If the Changkeng Permit is either not transferred to Minco Mining or the Changkeng JV, or if Minco Mining loses or alienates any or all of its interest in the Changkeng Permit, the Company's interest in the silver mineralization underlying the Changkeng Property will be lost.
-Therefore, the Company's interest in the silver mineralization in the Changkeng Property is entirely dependent upon Minco Mining acquiring and maintaining an interest in the Changkeng Property.
-In the event that Minco Mining ceases to make its proposed investment contributions to the Changkeng JV, its interest in the joint venture, and by definition, Minco Silver's interest in the silver mineralization of the Changkeng Property, would be subject to dilution or even termination.
+In addition, Minco Gold assigned to Minco Silver its right under the Preliminary Changkeng JV Agreement to acquire up to a 51% interest in the silver mineralization underlying the Changkeng Permit.
+There is no guarantee that Minco Gold and its other joint venture partners will be able to fund the Changkeng JV.
+If Minco Gold loses or alienates any or all of its interest in the Changkeng Permit, the Company's interest in the silver mineralization underlying the Changkeng Property will be lost.
+Therefore, the Company's interest in the silver mineralization in the Changkeng Property is entirely dependent upon Minco Gold acquiring and maintaining an interest in the Changkeng Property.
+In the event that Minco Gold ceases to make its proposed investment contributions to the Changkeng JV, its interest in the joint venture, and by definition, Minco Silver's interest in the silver mineralization of the Changkeng Property, would be subject to dilution or even termination.
 Moreover, the Company will be required to satisfy certain payments in order to earn an interest in the silver mineralization underlying the Changkeng Property.
 If such payments are not made by the Company (or any related party) in a timely manner, then the Company's potential interest in the Changkeng Property's silver mineralization could be lost.